 The UK voted in 2016 to leave the European Union ("EU"), resulting in financial market volatility and a fall in the value of the British pound.
-The UK ceased to be a member state of the EU on 31 January 2020 and entered into a transition period until 31 December 2020.
-The negotiation outcome between the UK and the EU concerning the trade agreement governing their relationship after the transition period remains uncertain.
-In any event, Brexit has created significant uncertainty about the future relationship between the UK and the EU, including with respect to the laws and regulations that will apply as the UK will have to determine which EU-derived laws to replace or replicate.
+The UK ceased to be a member state of the EU on 31 January 2020 and the transition period ended on 31 December 2020, symbolising that the UK has completely separated from the EU and opened a new page in the relationship with the EU.
+Although the Trade and Cooperation Agreement made between the UK and the EU in December 2020 sets out preferential arrangements in various areas, further negotiations are expected to continue to fill the gaps and the arrangements remain uncertain.
+In any event, Brexit has created significant uncertainty about the future relationship between the UK and the EU.